 Can you share Ancestry DNA results with someone who hasn’t done a DNA test?

-It is not necessary for a person to have done a DNA test to access your results, but they will need to have or create a free Ancestry account.
+In other words, it is not necessary for a person to have done a DNA test to access your results, but they will need to have access to their own Ancestry account.
 This means that anyone, not just people who have done a DNA test themselves, can view your DNA results if you want them to.

 When they log into their account, they will just click on the DNA tab, just like you do, and they will see your DNA results, and those of anyone else who has allowed them access.
 Pretty cool!